LLazzar/dash-profesion-data-es/README.md

 This repository has been created with the aim of building a publicly accessible Power BI dashboard to display real-time data (updated daily) about job offers and salaries in the data field.
 The dashboard will also maintain and display a historical record of this data.
 The four main job categories analyzed are Data Engineer, Data Scientist, Data Analyst, and Business Analyst.

-The live dashboard can be accessed at:
+The live dashboard can be accessed at: https://app.powerbi.com/view?r=eyJrIjoiZDM1Y2MyY2UtOTdkNi00YTZlLWFmMTYtMzY4ZGViN2IxOGVlIiwidCI6Ijc4NDg0MWU1LTAxYjEtNGQ5My04NzczLTUwYzcxYWI4NWMzYiIsImMiOjl9

 # Logic

-The repo is essentially the deployment package for an Azure Function, which is a serverless service provided by Azure.
+The repo is essentially the deployment package for an Azure Function called `scrape_and_upload_to_db`, which is a serverless service provided by Azure.
 The function is written in Python and triggered daily by a timer.
 It scrapes data from glassdoor.es using Beautiful Soup, including the number of job offerings and median salaries for the four main job categories.
 This data is then uploaded in JSON format to an Azure Cosmos DB NoSQL database with two separate containers.
 The database is directly accessed by Power BI to create visualizations, and the resulting dashboard is published to the web.
 The dashboard is set up to refresh daily to sync with the new data that is loaded into the database every day.

 # CosmosDb No sql database structure